MunicipalDevelopment/SlackBot-OracleServiceCloud/README.md

 The functions are my python code to access Oracle Service Cloud.

 This code needs a LOT of refactoring.
 This is a first pass to make it work.
 Almost all REST API calls are the same so should be rolledi n to a single function.
 All the If() statements for each function should be changed/simplified.
-Maybe each call - show, case, help, close, 311 - should be put in a spereate file or files.
+Maybe each call - show, case, help, close, 311 - should be put in a seperate file or files.
 Single python function for each type of call/request?